LucasTambor/EspZephyrWS/README.md

 * OpenOCD ESP config files
 * ESP32/S2/S3/C3 SVD files needed for debugger

-**Note:** Currently S3 is not yet supported on Zephyr.
-It will be soon!

 ## Getting started
 Follow this simple steps to simplify your Zephyr development in VSCode: